chilipadiboy/first-report/team_assignment.md

 - Basic functionalities of each individual subsystem may not be fully achieved yet

 ##### Minimum Viable Product
-- Implementation of all basic features proposed in Design report
+- Implementation of all basic features proposed in Design Report

 ##### Testing and Refinement
-- Improve on product functionality for a fully integrate and fully functional Healthcare records system
+- Improve on product functionality for a fully integrated and fully functional healthcare records system
-- Some subsystems may not be fully secure yet
+- Subsystems may not be fully secure yet

 ### Final Report and Demo - Week 8 to 11

 ##### Implementation of security features
 - Hardening of subsystems
-- Looking out for possible and known vulnerablities and shutting them down
+- Looking out for possible and known vulnerablities and fixing them

 ##### Additional features
-- Implement any additional features that we find along the way that we feel will be able to improve on the functionality and security of our subsystem
+- Implement any additional features that improves on the functionality and security of our subsystem

 ##### Write Final Report
 - Finish up Final Report